 - 1/3 cup good quality olive oil

-- 1 tsp honey, or other sweetener if vegan
+- 1 tsp. honey, or agave if vegan

 - 1/3 cup lemon juice

-- Add vegetables and herbs to medium bowl.
+- Add tomatoes, cucumbers and bell peppers to a medium bowl.

-- Whisk together olive oil, honey, lemon juice, vinegar, sumac, salt and pepper.
+- Whisk together olive oil, honey/agave, lemon juice, vinegar, sumac, salt and pepper.

 - Add to vegetable mixture and toss to combine.